Karon03/Milestone-Project-3/README.md

 ## Fixes/Features for the Future

 As this application is a work in progress, we have several features planned for future implementation.
 One of the key enhancements will be ensuring that transactions are properly deducted from the total income.
-This section of the README will be updated regularly to reflect major changes and new developments
+This section of the README will be updated regularly to reflect major changes and new developments!